MidnattLantern/hidoc/README.md

 ===
 Referenced/ inspired by Code Institute's project Moments.
 Icons: Font Awesome
-Logo and some icons are designed by Alma Isaksson.
+The logo and some icons are designed by Alma Isaksson.
 Developed by Alma Isaksson.
-Example projects for demostration purposes are painted by Alma Isaksson.
+Example projects for demonstration purposes are painted by Alma Isaksson.
-Theme Font: Edu SA Beginner https://fonts.google.com/specimen/Edu+SA+Beginner/about?classification=Handwriting Paragraph Font: Quicksand https://fonts.google.com/specimen/Quicksand/about?query=Quicksand&stroke=Sans+Serif The "Asset" asset is borrowed from Code Institute's project Moments
+Theme Font: Edu SA Beginner https://fonts.google.com/specimen/Edu+SA+Beginner/about?classification=Handwriting Paragraph Font: Quicksand https://fonts.google.com/specimen/Quicksand/about?query=Quicksand&stroke=Sans+Serif The "Asset" asset is borrowed from Code Institute's project Moments Grammar and spell check using Grammarly.